 - Community guests and involvement for curriculum enhancement

 - Connection to place and our environment

 The success of Langley Forest School (LFS) and the subsequent development and maintenance of the school depends on our family volunteers.
-A minimum of 2 hours/month or an annual total of 20 hours of volunteer time must be provided to LFS per family per school year.
-If multiple children (of the same immediate family) are registered in the same school year only 2 hours/month or an annual total 20 hours of volunteer time is required for the school year.
+A minimum of 20 hours (annual total) plus attendance at the AGM, of volunteer time must be provided to LFS per family per school year.
+If multiple children (of the same immediate family) are registered in the same school year only an annual total 20 hours of volunteer time is required for the school year.
 There are many opportunities, which if volunteers did not fill, would result in several integral aspects of the forest school not being available to students.
-It is a mandatory registration requirement to write a volunteer deposit cheque of $250, payable to the Langley Forest School and post-dated to the end of June.
-The deposit cheque will be collected at the time of registration, as will your choice for volunteer activities.
-Volunteering for our annual gala fundraiser is an additional mandatory aspect of LFS.
+It is a mandatory registration requirement to provide a CAFT authorization for $250, withdrawn on Sept 1.

 Our school is based in Williams Park, Langley, B.C.